Claude Lemieux, Four-Time Stanley Cup Champion, Dies at Age 60

 - Lemieux made a public appearance in Montreal days before his death.

-- His son, Brendan Lemieux, has spoken publicly following his father's passing.
+- His son, Brendan Lemieux, released a public tribute following his father's passing.

-- Lemieux won the 1995 Conn Smythe Trophy and was known for his playoff performances.
+- Lemieux was awarded the 1995 Conn Smythe Trophy during his NHL career.

 What Happened

-Claude Lemieux, a former NHL player and four-time Stanley Cup winner, died at age 60.
-Authorities in Palm Beach County stated his death was by suicide.
+Claude Lemieux, a former NHL player and four-time Stanley Cup champion, died at age 60.
+Authorities confirmed his death was by suicide, and he had recently appeared in public at the Bell Centre in Montreal.

 Why It Matters

-Lemieux was a prominent figure in professional hockey, and his passing has brought attention to mental health issues among athletes.
-The event has sparked discussion within the sports community about support systems for current and former players.
+Lemieux was a prominent figure in professional hockey, and his death has led to widespread reactions from the NHL community.
+The circumstances have also brought attention to mental health issues among athletes.

 What's Next

-Further statements from Lemieux's family and the NHL community are expected.
-Discussions about mental health resources for athletes may continue in the wake of his death.
+Further tributes and remembrances from the hockey community are expected.
+Discussions around mental health support for athletes may continue in light of Lemieux's passing.

 Sources